-You can use a font packet to add or clear downloaded fonts from memory, upload your font buffer, or upload the cell size information for a particular font.
+You can use a font packet to add or clear downloaded fonts from memory, upload your font buffer, font data, or the cell size information for a particular font.
 The font packet is useful when you are downloading fonts.
 If you are using downloaded fonts, the font number and the number of bytes each downloaded font uses is listed.